kostanikolov/hangman-game/README.md

 # Welcome to my Hangman game!

-## It is writen on Java 10
+Writen on Java 10

-## The game is running from the Application.java file which is at the src\hangman folder
+## You can start the game from the Application.java file at the src\hangman folder.

 There are 3 categories that you can choose from:
 * Football teams